eddedomer/Assignment-3-OOP/assignment3/readme.txt

 Daniel created the classes and Edvin implemented them.

-Comments om 1.11 from Edvin
+Comments on 1.11 from Edvin
 we where a little confused since the assignemnt said that we needed 4 different methods for this task but there was no mention demmoting an employee to a regular employee.
 So we did it with 3. one for each type. some issues with this tho is now when we want to uppgrade a manager to an director we have to respecify their degree. this could be solved with an overlaod that only takes a department